twig-energy/stronk/README.md

 For more information on how to build see the [BUILDING](BUILDING.md) and [HACKING](HACKING.md) documents.

 # Benchmarks
 Stronk is a close to zero cost abstraction - performance varies per compiler and we get the best results when running with clang-13.
-You can see benchmark results for all the tested platforms in the [Continuous Integration Workflow](https://github.com/twig-energy/stronk/actions/workflows/ci.yml) workflow.
+You can see benchmark results for all the tested platforms in the [Continuous Integration Workflow](https://github.com/twig-energy/stronk/actions/workflows/ci.yml).

 Constructing and copying the structs performs identically or very close to identically with just passing the raw types:
 ```